Curved operadic calculus

 Using this adjunction, we want to transfer the standard model structure on dg $\mathbb{S}$-modules via a \textit{left-transfer theorem}.
 The key ingredient to apply the left-transfer theorem in this situation is the construction of a \textit{functorial cylinder object} in the category of counital partial cooperads up to homotopy.

-Let $\mathrm{I}$ be the commutative Hopf monoid given by the cellular chains on the interval $[0,1]$.
-Its commutative algebra structure is given by the cup-product and the coassociative coalgebra structure is given by the choice of a cellular diagonal on the topological interval.
+Let $\mathrm{I}$ be the commutative Hopf monoid given by the cellular chains on the interval $[0,1]$, see \cite[Example 3.3.3]{bergermoerdieck03}.
+It is a commutative algebra with a compatible coassociative coalgebra structure is given by the choice of a cellular diagonal on the topological interval.
 It is an interval object in the category of dg modules, meaning that there is a factorization

 of the codiagonal map $\mathrm{id} \oplus \mathrm{id}: \kk \oplus \kk \longrightarrow \kk$.

 \begin{Definition}[Interval dg $\mathbb{S}$-modules] The \textit{interval} dg $\mathbb{S}$-module $\mathrm{Int}$ is the dg $\mathbb{S}$-module given by